botpress/documentation-v12/docs/overview/quickstart/installation.md

 ---

 Getting started with Botpress is easy.
-We build and distribute binaries of the latest stable version and nightly builds of the Github master branch.
+We build and distribute binaries of the latest stable version and nightly builds of the Github master branch and also have an App installer to install Botpress globally.

+## Quick Install

+Head over to the [**download page**](https://botpress.com/download) for the latest version, and download and install according to your OS.
+If you are using linux, you must use the `sudo snap install Botpress_VERSION_NUMBER.snap --force-dangerous` command.
+You can then load Botpress by searching for the app on your operating system.

-## Download
+## Alternative - Download Binaries

+Binaries are useful if you want to run Botpress with special parameters, or if you want to run it from a server, or lightweight environment.

 The latest stable binaries are available for download [**here**](https://botpress.com/download).
 Alternatively, you may find all the versions and nightly builds in our public [**S3 Bucket**](https://s3.amazonaws.com/botpress-binaries/index.html).

-## Install
+## Alternative - Install Binaries

 To install Botpress, unzip the file you download somewhere on your computer.
 Make sure that your computer has at least: